Hobart and William Smith Colleges is on a 200-acre campus in the small town setting of Geneva, New York, not far from Rochester and Syracuse.

 Hobart and William Smith Colleges is patroled 24 hours a day by trained security.
 The Hobart and William Smith Colleges campus has emergency telephones or alarms for students to use anytime of day or night.

 Hobart and William Smith Colleges offers late-night transportation or safety escorts for students.
-Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.
+Campus housing is secure and dorms can only be accessed with secure key cards.

 Want to visit but can't make the trip?
 Explore Hobart and William Smith Colleges's campus without leaving home by taking a virtual campus tour